UbiquityRobotics/raspicam_node/README.md

 rosrun rqt_reconfigure rqt_reconfigure
 ```

 It should bring up a user interface like the one below.
-Paramaters can be dynamically adjusted via this interface.
+Parameters can be dynamically adjusted via this interface.

 ![rqt_reconfigure](reconfigure_raspicam_node.png)